abinit/abinit/doc/developers/profile_devtools.md

 demonstrate how to produce rooflines for GPU kernels in ABINIT.
 For more information, we refer to the extensive Adastra user documentation on [GPU roofline](https://dci.dci-gitlab.cines.fr/webextranet/software_stack/tools/index.html#id1).

+Compiling ABINIT to use with the profiler is straightforward.
 A production build can be used to generate roofline metrics, there is no need for debug build.
-An example of configuration file can be found in *abinit/doc/build /GPU_InstinctMI250X+EPYC7453.ac9*.
-ABINIT implements ROCm annotations and markers that are included in the profiler reports for the ease of analysis per separated code parts.
-It also implements useful macros for profiler start/stop calls, for both NVTX and ROCm.
+We refer to *abinit/doc/build/GPU_InstinctMI250X+EPYC7453.ac9* for a recommended build configuration.
+ABINIT implements ROCm annotations and markers that are included in the profiler reports for the ease of analysis per code regions.
+It also implements useful macros for profiler start/stop calls, for both NVTX and ROCm (since version 10.8).
 These allow to limit the profiler execution to specific parts of the code and to reduce overhead.
 We use them for readability of the roofline in order to avoid overlapping points.
-Do not forget the compilation option *with_gpu_markers="yes"* in order to be able to use annotations and profiler switches for ROCm.
+Do not forget to set the build option *with_gpu_markers="yes"* in order to activate the macros for code annotations and profiler switches.

-In this example, we sandwich a critical part of the code that is computationally demanding, namely the Rayleigh-Ritz procedure.
-This is possible by using the

-first adding a line at the beginning of *src/98_main/abinit.F90* to switch off the profiler as early as possible
+In this example, we sandwich the three GEMM operations that update the wavefunction subspace (as well as the Hamiltonian application and the PAW overlap application) with the computed Ritz vectors during the Rayleigh-Ritz procedure for the Hamiltonian diagonalization.
+First, we add a line at the beginning of *src/98_main/abinit.F90* to switch off the profiler as early as possible:

     #if defined(HAVE_GPU_MARKERS)
         NVTX_INIT()